As virus surges anew, Milan hospitals under pressure again

 “In the last five days, I am seeing many people who are hospitalized who need breathing support," Settembrese said.
 “I am reliving the nightmare, with the difference that the virus is less lethal.”

-Months after Italy eased one of the globe’s toughest lockdowns, the country is now recording well over 5,000 new infections a day — eerily close to the highs of the spring — as the weather cools and a remarkably relaxed summer of travel and socializing fades into memory.
+Months after Italy eased one of the globe’s toughest lockdowns, the country on Wednesday posted its highest ever daily total of new infections at 7,332 — surpassing the previous high of 6,557, recorded during the virus's most deadly phase in March.
 Lombardy is again leading the nation in case numbers, an echo of the trauma of March and April when ambulance sirens pierced the silence of stilled cities.

-So far, Italy's death toll remains significantly below the spring heights, hovering recently around 50 per day nationwide, a handful in Lombardy.
-That compares with over 900 dead nationwide one day in March.
+Increased testing is partially responsible for the high numbers, and many of the new cases are asymptomatic.
+So far, Italy’s death toll remains significantly below the spring heights, hovering around 40 in recent days.
+That compares with the high of 969 dead nationwide one day in late March.

 In response to the new surge, Premier Giuseppe Conte’s government twice tightened nationwide restrictions inside a week.
 Starting Thursday, Italians cannot play casual pickup sports, bars and restaurants face a midnight curfew, and private celebrations in public venues are banned.
 Masks are mandatory outdoors as of last week.

-Note: This story has been updated to correct that the average daily death toll nationwide is hovering around 40, not 50.